Examples, videos, worksheets, stories, and solutions to help Grade 6 students learn about the Distributive Property of Multiplication.

 In other words, the number or variable that is outside the set of parentheses “distributes” through the parentheses, multiplying by each of the numbers inside.

-You can use the Mathway widget below to practice Algebra or other math topics.
+problem solver below to practice various math topics.
 Try the given examples, or type in your own